 Jason Van Dyke trial continues Thursday

-CHICAGO — The trial of Jason Van Dyke, the Chicago police officer charged with murdering Laquan McDonald, is expected to continue Thursday.
+CHICAGO — The trial of Jason Van Dyke, the Chicago police officer charged with murdering Laquan McDonald, will continue Thursday.

-Prosecutors on Wednesday reconstructed the final moments of McDonald’s life with testimony from a paramedic, an emergency room nurse, and Cook County’s chief medical examiner.
-An autopsy revealed 16 distinct gunshot wounds.
-McDonald still had a pulse when first responders arrived on the scene.
+The man who called 911 to report McDonald inside a locked truck lot on Oct.
+20, 2014, testified Wednesday.
+He told jurors McDonald attacked him with a knife before fleeing.
+Van Dyke fatally shot McDonald minutes later.

-The state has moved at a brisk pace this week, calling 21 witnesses over three days.
-Testimony is expected to continue Thursday at the Leighton Criminal Court Building, 2650 S. California Ave.
+The officer is charged with first-degree murder, official misconduct and aggravated battery.

-Van Dyke, 40, is charged with first-degree murder, official misconduct and aggravated battery.
-McDonald was armed with a three-inch blade and trying to steal car radios when police were called to 41st Street and Pulaski Road on Oct.
-20, 2014.
-Within seconds of arriving on scene, Van Dyke shot McDonald 16 times.
+Testimony will continue Thursday at the Leighton Criminal Court Building, 2650 S. California Ave.